 Blog series on Define Compliance Reports : Extensibility capabilities of Define Compliance Reports

 This blog post is a part of the multi-part series of blogs on the Define Compliance Reports application.
-In this set of blog posts, we cover the end-to-end process of creation and interconnection of various artifacts required for reporting compliance via SAP S/4HANA advanced compliance reporting (ACR).
+In this set of blog posts, we cover the end-to-end process of creation and interconnection of various artifacts required for reporting compliance via SAP Document and Reporting Compliance – Statutory Reporting (Formerly ACR).
 This blog post will cover how to extend a standard “Report Definition” and a standard “Report Category”.